Hulk Hogan

 Hulk Hogan in the series 'Thunder in Paradise'

-Hulk also lent his voice to several animated films and series.
-Apart from voicing himself in the animated series "The Adventures of Hulk Hogan", he voiced characters in "American Dad!" (since 2001), "Robot Chicken: Star Wars" (2007), and "Gnomeo & Juliet" (2011).
+Hogan also lent his voice to several animated films and series.
+Besides voicing himself in the animated series "The Adventures of Hulk Hogan," he voiced characters in "American Dad!" (since 2001), "Robot Chicken: Star Wars" (2007), and "Gnomeo & Juliet" (2011).

 Television

 In the mid-2000s, Hogan created a reality show about his life called "Hogan Knows Best".
-It was discontinued after four seasons.
-In 2008, the show spawned a spin-off titled "Brooke Knows Best", which centered around the wrestler's daughter.
+The show ran for four seasons before ending.
+In 2008, the show spawned a spin-off called "Brooke Knows Best", focusing on the wrestler's daughter.

 The show 'Hogan Knows Best'